Measuring Disentanglement: A Review of Metrics: Properties of a Disentangled Representation

 \subsection{Information Content}

 \commentmarc{no information loss} To be truly useful, a representation should completely describe explanatory factors of interest.
 In other words, it should be possible to retrieve the complete factor realization from a point in the representation space (code).
-We call this property \textbf{explicitness} like in \cite{Ridgeway2016}.
+We call this property \textbf{explicitness} as in \cite{Ridgeway2016}.

-Perfect explicitness entails a generalizable relation between factors and codes was learned.
+Perfect explicitness entails that a generalizable relation between factors and codes was learned.
 The nature of this relation may vary and is implicitly assumed by some metrics.
 A linear relation between factors and codes is the simplest, and arguably most desirable, type of relation \cite{Ridgeway2018}.
-In applications like user-specified conditioned generation, learning a monotonic relation, even if not linear, allows for intuitive navigation in the representation space.
+In applications such as user-specified conditioned generation, learning a monotonic relation, even if not linear, allows for intuitive navigation in the representation space.

 \commentmarc{modes in factors or categorical} While a monotonic relation is a desirable characteristic for continuous factors, sometimes they are best described as categorical.
 In that case, the learning model must partition the representation space in regions corresponding to each category.
 The sample distribution in this space is multi-modal.
 Navigating this representation space by increasing the value of a code makes little sense.
 Measuring disentanglement with categorical factors necessitates metrics that do not make assumptions on the nature of the factor-code relation.